reshetnev/RestFull/README.md

 ## RESTful API HTTP Methods

-GET /users - get the collection (list the users).
+GET /users - Get the collection (list the users).

 GET /users/{userId} - Retrieve a representation of the user of the collection (list the users).